v-cakoll/docs.it-it/includes/core-changes/aspnetcore/3.0/identity-signinasync-throws-exception.md

 #### <a name="old-behavior"></a>Comportamento precedente

-`SignInAsync` accetta qualsiasi entità/identità, incluse le identità in cui `IsAuthenticated` è `false`.
+`SignInAsync` accetta qualsiasi entità/identità, incluse le identità in cui viene `false``IsAuthenticated`.

 #### <a name="new-behavior"></a>Nuovo comportamento